 2. Measure those risks against the benefits of developing independence.

 Let's talk about those benefits.
-Sarnecky points out that it's hard to measure the benefits of independence with research.
+Sarnecka points out that it's hard to measure the benefits of independence with research.
 On the other hand, it's easy to describe possible dangers.
 If a kid breaks their arm climbing a tree, it's tempting to assume that means climbing trees is just too dangerous.
 That's how fear based parenting works.
 But what about the physical and mental benefits of learning to climb a tree?

-"Those of us who study development need to figure out how to quantify the benefits [of independence] to kids," Sarnecky states.
+"Those of us who study development need to figure out how to quantify the benefits [of independence] to kids," Sarnecka states.
 In the meantime, she recommends listening to expert child psychologists.
 For instance, Norwegian researcher Ellen Sandester proposes this list of things children need in order to develop independence.

 - Exploring heights.
 Kids need to get the “bird’s perspective,” going “high enough to evoke the sensation of fear.”